MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 For more information, see [Set-MailboxCalendarConfiguration](/powershell/module/exchange/set-mailboxcalendarconfiguration).

 ## Automatically configure account based on Active Directory Primary SMTP address (coming soon)
-Admins are advised to configure the new policy for specific groups for an easier account setup process on managed devices and to guarantee that company policies are always respected.
+Admins are advised to configure the new policy for an easier account setup process on managed devices and to guarantee that company policies are always respected.

 Admins can set the policy *Automatically configure accounts based on Active Directory Primary SMTP* through the [Microsoft Intune admin center](https://intune.microsoft.com/) > **Apps** > **Policies for Office Apps** with the SMTP address that should be automatically configured.

 If this policy is enabled, the primary SMTP address used to log in to Windows is suggested the first time a user adds their account to new Outlook for Windows and the user can't change it.

-The default state of the new policy is off.
+By default, no default email address will be suggested.

 ## Specify what attachments can be downloaded
 By default, new Outlook for Windows allows you to open attached Word, Excel, PowerPoint, text files, and many media files directly.
 The files you open vary depending on the account settings.
 Admins can configure the list of file name extensions that you can open in new Outlook for Windows using the cmdlets [Set-OwaMailboxPolicy](/powershell/module/exchange/set-owamailboxpolicy)  - `AllowedFileTypes` and `BlockedFileTypes`.